Madsem2/Madsem2.github.io/index.md

 ## Bar plot of Annual crime Descript count from 2003-2017:
 When we dive into the data and plot the "type of crime" in a cluster of bar plots, some new patterns are visible.
-One finding is, that a lot of the crime counts in the first years(2003-2005) come from recovered vehicles(see Figure 2).
-However, it should be noted that there is no record of this type of data from recovered vehicles in the period 2006-2017.
-This makes a clear shift of the data and distorts our initial interpretation of the decrease of "Vehicle theft" between 2005 and 2006 obtained from the bokeh plot.
+A lot of the crime counts in the first years come from recovered vehicles from (2003-2005) [see Figure 2].
+These data types (VEHICLE, RECOVERED, XXXXX...) has no record of more recovered vehicles in the period 2006-2017, this makes a clear shift of the data and distorts our initial interpretation of the decrease of "Vehicle theft" between 2005 and 2006 obtained from the bokeh plot.
 There is still a drop, but it is now way closer to the actual numbers found in the article "Auto thefts in state decline for first time in decade" [1].
-This article presents that "Car thefts were down 22.9% in San Francisco" from 2005 to 2006.
+This article presents that "Car thefts were down 22.9 percent in San Francisco" from 2005 to 2006.
 Potential reasons to this decreasing trend are said to be:
 1. Car owners buy more preventive devices (e.g. locks for the steering wheels & tracking systems)
 2. Police officers increasingly using 'bait cars' to nap thieves
 3. License Plate Recognition systems to spot stolen cars